Complete classification of the Dehn functions of Bestvina-Brady groups: Introduction

 Showing that the Dehn function of a group is strictly greater than quadratic yields geometric constraints on the group.
 In particular, since $\mathrm{CAT}(0)$ groups are finitely presented and have at most quadratic Dehn function, condition \D 3 provides an obstruction to a Bestvina--Brady group acting properly and cocompactly on a CAT(0) space.

 \begin{corollaryintro} If a finite simplicial graph $\Gamma$ has \D 3, then $\bbg\Gamma$ is not a $\mathrm{CAT}(0)$ group. \end{corollaryintro}

 In general, not every finitely presented Bestvina--Brady group with quadratic Dehn function is a $\mathrm{CAT}(0)$ group.
 Indeed, Stallings--Bieri groups have quadratic Dehn function, but they are not $\mathrm{CAT}(0)$ since they are not of type $\finitetype[\infty]$ \cite{BestvinaBrady}.
-It would be interesting to know whether there exist Bestvina--Brady groups that are of type $\finitetype[\infty]$, have quadratic Dehn function, and are not $\mathrm{CAT}(0)$.
-To the best of our knowledge, no such examples are known in the literature.
+This raises the following question: \begin{question} Does there exist a Bestvina--Brady group of type $\finitetype[\infty]$ with quadratic Dehn function that is not a $\mathrm{CAT}(0)$ group? \end{question} To the best of our knowledge, no such examples are known in the literature.
+One possible approach to finding such examples would be looking at higher filling functions.
+Informally, the $k$-dimensional Dehn function of a group measures the difficulty of filling $k$-spheres with $(k+1)$-balls in some suitable space on which the group acts; the $1$-dimensional Dehn function is the usual Dehn function.
+We refer the reader to \cite{PushingRAAGs} for a precise definition of $k$-dimensional Dehn functions.
+For a $\mathrm{CAT}(0)$ group, the $k$-dimensional Dehn function is at most $n^{(k+1)/k}$ \cite{Gromov-fillings,Wenger}.
+In \cite{PushingRAAGs}, the authors showed that for a Bestvina--Brady group of type $\finitetype[k+1]$, the $k$-dimensional Dehn function is bounded above by $n^{2(k+1)/k}$.

 Finally, combining the result of \cite{Papasoglu} with \cref{main-theorem} yields the following result about the asymptotic cones of Bestvina--Brady groups.

 \begin{corollaryintro} Let $\Gamma$ be a finite simplicial graph such that $\flag\Gamma$ is simply connected.
 If $\Gamma$ does not have \D 3, then the asymptotic cones of $\bbg \Gamma$ are simply connected. \end{corollaryintro}